devedevo/blog/aboutme.md

 ## My technical history
 - Network administrations for small businesses (since 2004)
 - Desktop applications for small business needs in Visual Basic 6, C++ (2002-2007)
-- MS Access database and gui development (2000-2004)
+- Microsoft Access database and Access GUI development (2000-2004)
 - Desktop publishing (DTP for corporate identity, posters, brochures) and web design at work and for music bands (1997-2007)

 You can contact me at hardy.scheel [at] gmail.com.